carlomilanesi/cpp-mmf/manual.md

         // Copy the first file, overwriting the second file,
         // if it already exists.
-        // It should print always 0, meaning success. cout << CopyFile("memory_mapped_file.hpp", "copy.tmp", true) << endl;
+        // It should always print 0, meaning success. cout << CopyFile("memory_mapped_file.hpp", "copy.tmp", true) << endl;

         // Copy the first file to the second file,
         // but only if the second file does not already exist.
-        // It should print always 3, meaning failure,
+        // It should always print 3, meaning failure to open the second file,
         // as here the second file already exists. cout << CopyFile("memory_mapped_file.hpp", "copy.tmp", false) << endl;
     }

-To compile and run the example, in a Windows environment with Visual C++ installed, from a command prompt, type:
+To compile and run the example, in a POSIX environment with GCC installed, from a shell, type:

+    g++ example.cpp memory_mapped_file.cpp -o example

+and then

+    ./example

+Instead, in a Windows environment with Visual C++ installed, from a command prompt, type:

     cl /nologo /EHsc example.cpp memory_mapped_file.cpp /Feexample.exe

 and then

     example.exe

-Instead, in a POSIX environment with GCC installed, from a shell, type:

-    g++ example.cpp memory_mapped_file.cpp -o example

-and then

-    ./example

 In both environments the program should print, even if it is run several times: